bytesbydave/algorithms/Qustions/javascript.md

 ### What is a promise?

-- a Promise is an object represeenting the eventual result of an asynchronous operation
+- a Promise is an object representing the eventual result of an asynchronous operation
 - three states: Pending, fulfilled, rejected

 ### Pros and cons of using Promises instead of callbacks in Javascript?